dthomas601/fuzzing_tutorial/1_Vulnerabilities/README.md

 ```

-As a result, the buffer buf[len] declaration uses an extremely large size to allocate on the stack, likely more than the entire computer's memory space.
+As a result, the buffer ``buf[len]``` declaration uses an extremely large size to allocate space on the stack, likely more than the entire computer's memory space.

 #### Memory Leak
 (developer.ibm.com/articles/au-toughgame/)

-A memory leak occurs when a memory is allocated but never freed.
+A memory leak occurs when memory is allocated but never freed.
 This can be detrimental for programs that often do not terminate, such as servers or daemons.
 If too much memory is consumed, then the functionality and performance of the underlying system can be impacted.

 In the following code examples, we will show poor and good practices regarding allocating memory and releasing it when done.